For days when you’re working remotely or hunkering down for a study sesh, these work-friendly cafes in Singapore with free WiFi will come in handy.

 Jewel Coffee, multiple locations including #01-01, Claymore Connect, 442 Orchard Road, Singapore 238879

-On the hunt for cafes with free WiFi?
+On the hunt for work-friendly cafes with free WiFi?
 This quaint coffeehouse in Katong is perpetually crowded during the weekend – and with good reason.
 We can’t get enough of its amazing selection of desserts!
 Grab a slice, a cappuccino, and settle down for an afternoon.

 Penny University, 402 East Coast Road, Singapore 428997